ahmaruff/todolist-express-vue/README.md

 ## Notes:
 1. Since the data is stored in-memory, all data will be lost if the server is restarted (this is expected).
 2. In a real project, the repository can be easily switched to PostgreSQL/MongoDB by only modifying the Infrastructure Layer, while the Domain Layer remains clean and unaffected
+3. When deploying to production with `SERVE_FRONTEND=true`, make sure the frontend is built and the `dist` folder exists in the correct location.
+4. For SPA routing to work correctly, the backend uses a regex pattern to serve the frontend for all non-API routes.

+## Troubleshooting
+- If you encounter 404 errors when accessing frontend routes, make sure your server is configured to handle SPA routing correctly using the regex pattern approach.
+- If API requests fail with CORS errors during development, check that your `CORS_ALLOWED_ORIGINS` environment variable includes your frontend development server URL.

 ## License